Drop That Kitty: Background

 "Drop That Kitty" was produced by Stargate and Cashmere Cat.
 In January 2015, Sign confirmed that he had collaborated with Charli XCX and Tinashe on his upcoming studio album, Free TC (2015).
 In an interview with KZON, XCX stated: "I was working on a song for another artist and then Ty came on worked on it too, and it became this song.
 That's all I can say".
 On February 10, 2015, images from a music video shot in Los Angeles, which featured Sign, XCX, Tinashe, Wiz Khalifa and Keke Palmer, were leaked online by fan site, Tinashe Brazil.
 Consequently, "Drop That Kitty" was announced as Sign's upcoming single, featuring XCX and Tinashe.
 The song premiered online on February 16, 2015.
 "Drop That Kitty" was released as digital download in the United States on February 17, 2015.

 Composition

 "Drop That Kitty" is a "club-friendly," hip hop song.
-It features "bouncy" synthesizer production, and a minimal, "stinging" beat.
-Sign raps the track's main verses, XCX sings its chorus hook, while Tinashe sings its bridge and chorus pre-hook.
+It features "bouncy" synthesizer production, finger snaps, and a minimal, "stinging" beat.
+Sign sings the track's main verses, XCX sings its chorus hook, while Tinashe sings its bridge and chorus pre-hook.
 Sign and Tinashe solicit a crooning technique in their vocal delivery, with Tinashe's being more melodically influenced, while XCX incorporates her characteristic, pop punk "cheerleader-esque" chanting.
 The Source wrote, "There's $ign's signature sleaze, XCX’s Top 40, pep rally hook voice, and Tinashe's sexy steez".
 Musically, "Drop That Kitty" has been compared to Iggy Azalea's "Fancy" (2014), and the works of DJ Mustard.
 "Drop That Kitty" serves as a departure from Sign's accustomed sound, with some critics stating that his previous single "Stand For" (2014) catered to his core audience, and "Drop That Kitty" to a crossover audience.